 The communication of information to decision makers is a critical part of creating a vehicle replacement plan.
-When viewing all 4,729 fleet assets through CARSS and our enhanced analytics tools, it becomes quickly apparent that the District's rolling stock, or fleet, is procured and owned across multiple agencies; of which the key agencies are MPD, DPW, OSSE, FEMS and DDOT.
-The chart below (Figure 9) shows the current vehicle count for each of the major fleet owning agencies.
+When viewing all 4,811 fleet assets through CARSS and our enhanced analytics tools, it becomes quickly apparent that the District's rolling stock, or fleet, is procured and owned across multiple agencies; of which the key agencies are MPD, DPW, OSSE, FEMS and DDOT.
+The chart on the following page (Figure 9) shows the current vehicle count for each of the major fleet owning agencies.